The confusing Scooter Braun exodus, explained

 Hard on the heels of that surprise came another: Just hours after the news about Lovato, Belloni and Billboard each reported that Ariana Grande, one of Braun’s longtime clients, is also reportedly walking away from SBP.
 A source later told People that like Lovato, Grande left on “friendly” terms, and that her decision to leave was just about trying “something new.”
 Both Page Six and Variety, however, disputed that intel, with an insider source insisting Grande was still under contract with SBP.

-As if all this wasn’t enough, The Hollywood Reporter broke the news on Tuesday that Broadway’s Idina Menzel, who you probably didn’t even realize was a Scooter Braun gal, had departed SBP back in January after signing with Braun in 2019.
+As if all this wasn’t enough, the Hollywood Reporter broke the news on August 22 that Broadway’s Idina Menzel, who you probably didn’t even realize was a Scooter Braun gal, had departed SBP back in January after signing with Braun in 2019.
 This would apparently make Menzel the first of Braun’s high-profile clients to walk away; Latin superstar J Balvin previously left SBP in May to join management company Roc Nation.

-Like Bieber, Menzel, Grande, and Lovato, Balvin is still listed on the SBP website, just to muddy the waters even further.
+Then, on August 24, the Associated Press threw things into even greater chaos with the following line in its piece about the departures: “Representatives for Carly Rae Jepsen, BabyJake, and Asher Roth confirmed to AP that those artists no longer work with Braun and haven’t for quite some time.”
+So far, no further details have manifested about when these artists walked away from Braun.
+And as vague as that news is, just to muddy the waters even further, the allegedly departed and/or departing artists are all currently still listed on the SBP website.

 Each artist might have different reasons for leaving